 Liberty in Amite County, Mississippi — The American South (East South Central)

 Location.
-31° 11.47′ N, 90° 39.459′ W. Marker is in Liberty, Mississippi, in Amite County.
-Marker is at the intersection of State Highway 24/48 and East Fork Road, on the right when traveling west on State Highway 24/48.
+31° 15.734′ N, 90° 45.806′ W. Marker is in Liberty, Mississippi, in Amite County.
+Marker is on Meadville Road 0.2 miles north of Tynes Lane, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Liberty MS 39645, United States of America.
+Touch for directions.